-As discussed in the previous section, the \ProblemNameAcro{} Solver is the focus on this paper.
+As discussed in the previous section, the \ProblemNameAcro{} Solver is the focus of this paper.
 We analyze the hardness of \ProblemNameAcro{} by relating it to polygon illumination problems.
 We relate the two problems by looking at the generic Omni-\ProblemNameAcro{}.
-Then, we leverage our earlier results in polygon illumination in approximability \cite{abdelkaderinapproximability} and a structure created by Eidenbenz et al. \cite{ eidenbenz2001inapproximability} to prove the inapproximability of \ProblemNameAcro{}.
+Then, we leverage our earlier results on the inapproximability of polygon illumination \cite{abdelkaderinapproximability} and a reduction by Eidenbenz et al. \cite{eidenbenz2001inapproximability} to prove the inapproximability of \ProblemNameAcro{}.